CNK2100/2024-CVE/README.md

 ### Discoverer

-Thanks to Carlos Kayembe Nkuba, Jimin Kang, and Professor Heejo Lee from Korea University for reporting these vulnerabilities.
+Thanks to Carlos Kayembe Nkuba, Jimin Kang, Professor Seunghoon Woo, and Professor Heejo Lee from Korea University for reporting these vulnerabilities.

 ### Additional Information